Siege of Sarajevo: Sarajevo Safari

 Sarajevo Safari is the name for an alleged "war tourism" phenomenon that took place during the siege on the city.
 According to allegations and testimonies, wealthy foreign nationals were enabled, for large monetary fees, to shoot at civilians in the besieged city with sniper rifles.
 These activities allegedly took place from established positions of the Army of Republika Srpska (VRS) in the hills surrounding Sarajevo.
-This event came globally known following the AJB DOC Film Festival in Sarajevo in September 2022.
+This event became globally known following the AJB DOC Film Festival in Sarajevo in September 2022.

 This received renewed attention in 2025 after the public prosecutor's office in Milan opened an investigation regarding Italian citizens that took part in such activities.
-The investigation includes testimony of a Bosnian military intelligence officer, that is being examined by Italian counter terrorism prosecutor.
+The investigation includes testimony of a Bosnian military intelligence officer, that is being examined by an Italian counterterrorism prosecutor.
 The charge is murder.
-The group of “sniper tourists”, including Italians and other nationalities, are alleged to have paid soldiers belonging to Radovan Karadžić's army to be escorted to the hills around Sarajevo to entertain themselves by sniping civilians.
+The group of "sniper tourists", including Italians and other nationalities, are alleged to have paid soldiers belonging to Radovan Karadžić's army to be escorted to the hills around Sarajevo to entertain themselves by sniping civilians.